HomeCredit CardsAmexBlue Cash Preferred® Card from American Express review (2023)

 In brief

-The card_name is one of the more rewarding cashback cards on the market with its market-leading rebate at U.S supermarkets, market-leading rebate on spending with streaming services, great cash back rates on select travel spending, and great cash back at gas stations too.
+The card_name is one of the more rewarding cashback cards on the market with its market-leading rebate at U.S supermarkets, market-leading rebate on spending with streaming services, great cash back rates on select travel spending, and great cash back at gas stations as well.

-If you’re someone looking for a strong cash back card or if you’re just someone who prefers to earn statement credits over miles and points, this is probably the card for you and now, for a limited time, the card is offering an of annual_fees (See Rates and Fees)
+If you’re looking for a strong cash back card or if you just prefer to earn statement credits over miles and points, this is probably the card for you and now, because the card is offering a annual_fees (See Rates and Fees), this could be a good time to try it out.

 In detail